 In the case of non-medical pregnancy centers, the services are typically limited, as they are focused on providing material resources, parenting education classes, and emotional support.

 But pregnancy medical centers adhere to all medical board requirements and state laws that regulate licensed professionals throughout the country.
-As a 2019 Charlotte Lozier Institute report noted, over 10,000 licensed medical workers served clients as staff and volunteers at pregnancy help organizations.
+As a 2019 Charlotte Lozier Institute report noted, over 10,000 licensed medical workers served clients as staff and volunteers at pregnancy resource centers.